stephenscripts/Effective-C/NOTES/Chapter Two.md

 ### What is a Function
 Functions are not objects but do have types.
-A function type is characterized by both its return type as well as the number and types of its parameters.
+A function type is characterized by its return type as well as the number and types of its parameters.

 ### What is a Pointer